City Of: Plot

 While drowning his sorrows at the bar of a dive in downtown Los Angeles, Angel notices three guys leave the bar with two women.
-Angel unobtrusively follows them to a dark alley, where he kills the three men, who are revealed to be vampires.
-One of the frightened girls, Janice, bleeding from a minor head wound, tries to thank him, but Angel, fixated on the blood, warns them harshly to get away from him, and strides down the dark alley.
+Angel follows them to a dark alley, where he kills the three men, who are revealed to be vampires.
+One of the frightened girls, Janice, bleeding from a minor head wound, tries to thank him, but Angel, fixated on the blood, warns them harshly to get away from him and strides down the dark alley.

-Angel makes his way to his new home, a basement apartment beneath a ground floor office, where he finds Doyle waiting for him.
-Doyle introduces himself, explaining he is half human, half demon, then recaps the story of Angel's life, ending with his recent, painful breakup with the Slayer and his subsequent move to L.A.
+Angel makes his way to his new home, a basement apartment beneath a ground-floor office, where he finds Doyle waiting for him.
+Doyle introduces himself, explaining he is half human, half demon, then recaps the story of Angel's life, ending with his recent breakup with the Slayer and his move to L.A.
 Doyle explains that Angel's isolation, combined with the fact that he recently drank human blood, puts him at serious risk of relapse.
-Doyle gets visions from The Powers That Be (accompanied by debilitating headaches) regarding people whose lives Angel must touch; true redemption lies not just in saving lives, but in saving souls as well.
+Doyle gets visions from The Powers That Be (accompanied by debilitating headaches) regarding people whose lives Angel must touch; true redemption lies not just in saving lives but in saving souls as well.
 Doyle concludes by handing over a scrap of paper on which he has jotted information about a young woman named Tina.
 When Angel asks why Tina needs him, Doyle replies that getting involved in her life enough to figure that out is Angel's first order of business.

-Angel finds Tina during her shift and manages to persuade her to meet him after work.
-Waiting by his car, Angel is surprised to see her in elegant evening dress, and even more surprised when she pulls pepper spray from her purse.
-Tina accuses Angel of being employed by someone named Russell Winters, but he slowly convinces her to accept his offer of a lift to the "fabulous Hollywood party" she plans to attend.
-When they arrive, Angel runs into Cordelia Chase, whom he last saw at her graduation ceremony at Sunnydale High some months earlier.
-After Cordelia brags about how successful she is, she leaves to talk to "people that are somebody", slightly offending him.
+Angel finds Tina during her shift and persuades her to meet him after work.
+Waiting by his car, Angel is surprised to see her in an elegant evening dress and even more surprised when she pulls pepper spray from her purse.
+Tina accuses Angel of being employed by someone named Russell Winters, but he convinces her to accept his offer of a lift to the "fabulous Hollywood party" she plans to attend.
+When they arrive, Angel runs into Cordelia Chase, whom he last saw at her graduation ceremony at Sunnydale High months earlier.
+After Cordelia brags about how successful she is, she leaves to talk to "people that are somebody.”
 Angel sees a man harassing Tina and asks about him.
-She tells him that he is Stacy, a creep, and says that she would like to leave.
+She tells him that he is Stacy, a creep, and she would like to leave.
 On their way into the parking garage, Angel fights off Stacy and his goons.